 Tips for Memorizing

-Some techniques help to memorize the basic strategy.
+Some techniques help to memorize the black jack charts.
 For instance, you can look at the table and start with the lines recommending the same move.
 It’s always Hit when a player has 4-8, regardless of what the dealer has.
 Or you should always Stand on 17+.
 This way you’ll easily remember part of the strategy.